automationsaan/aws_project/README.md

 - Jenkins Master triggers builds, runs CI/CD pipeline, and interacts with Jenkins Slave, Ansible, SonarQube/SonarCloud, JFrog Artifactory, and EKS.
 - Jenkins Slave builds, tests, and pushes Docker images to JFrog Artifactory or Amazon ECR.
 - Ansible automates configuration and deployment of all tools and services.
-- SonarQube/SonarCloud and JFrog Artifactory may be SaaS or self-hosted (EC2).
-- EKS runs the application (Spring Boot), MySQL (Bitnami Helm), and monitoring stack (Prometheus & Grafana via Helm).
+- EKS runs the application, MySQL, and monitoring stack (Prometheus & Grafana).
 - AWS LoadBalancer exposes Prometheus and Grafana externally.
-- All resources are secured with VPC, subnets, and security groups.

 ## Application Repository and CI/CD Pipeline